alphagov/transformation-dashboard/_posts/2000-01-03-redundancy-payment.markdown

 status-beta:
   - copy    : "Completed: start beta development--- mid Jan 2014" complete  : true
-  - copy    : "Private beta release --- Jun 2014"
+  - copy    : "Private beta release --- Aug 2014"
     complete  : false
-  - copy    : "Public beta release --- Aug 2014"
+  - copy    : "Public beta release --- Jul to Sep 2014"
     complete  : false

 status-live:
-  - copy    : "Service goes live (depending on user feedback) --- Oct 2014"
-    complete  : false
+  - copy    : "Service goes live (depending on user feedback) --- Jan to Mar 2015" complete  : false

 successes: |
   - The user journey for notice claim applications has been built ready for private beta release
   - End-to-end backend integration has been delivered
-  - Hosting is in place
+  - Hosting for the digital service is in place
   - An in-house team has been built and is ready to lead on service development

 challenges: |
-  - Lack of access to the right testing environment
+  - Lack of access to the right testing environment is delaying the release of the private beta

 next-steps: |
+  - Release the private beta of the loss of notice service
-  - Further development of the main redundancy payments application service, including user testing with a working model
+  - Continue research and development of the service for applying for a redundancy payment

 videos:
   - url: https://www.youtube.com/watch?v=2yXnblGFyMQ